jintaoguan/EPI-Java/chapter06/ProblemSet_06.md

 Implement a routine that takes a n*m Boolean array A together with an entry (x,y) and flips the color of the region assiciated with (x,y).

 ###Problem 6.17
 Design an algorithm that rotate a n*n 2D array by 90 degrees clock-wise.
 Assume that n = 2^k for some positive integer k.
-What is the time complexity of your algorithm ?
+What is the time complexity of your algorithm?

+###Problem 6.18
+Implement run-length encoding and decoding function.
+Assume the string to be encoded consists of letters of the alphabet, with no digits, and the string to be decoded is a valid encoding.